ngadiyar93/InductorOptimizer/README.md

-# Inductor Optimization
+# Inductor Optimizer
-Repository containing files to optimize an inductor.
+This repository was developed by two graduate students over the COVID-19 lockdown period to automate the design optimization of power inductor.

 **Note:** The owners of this repository offer no warranties or assume any liability for anything arising out of use of this code.
 The license can be found [here](https://github.com/ngadiyar93/InductorOptimization/blob/master/LICENSE)